- For Consumers

 Licensed Practical Nurse (LPN)

 Licensed Practical Nurse (LPN) programs take approximately one year to complete.
-In Massachusetts, an LPN’s scope of practice is limited to [[insert]] While it’s the quickest, least expensive track to becoming a nurse, it also offers fewer opportunities for advancement and lower salaries.
+In Massachusetts, an LPN’s scope of practice is limited.
+While it’s the quickest, least expensive track to becoming a nurse, it also offers fewer opportunities for advancement and lower salaries.
 Though LPNs often receive their licenses in the course of earning an associate degree, the certification does not require a degree.

 Registered Nurse (RN)

 A Registered Nurse (RN) is the next type of nurse that you can become.
 Typically, this takes approximately two years to achieve.
 Nurses who go through a RN program receive either a nursing certificate or an associate degree in nursing (ADN or ASN).
-Registered nurses can work in many areas and have a wide range of privileges.
+Registered nurses can work in many areas.
 If you eventually want to enter management, education, or advanced practice, you’ll need a bachelors degree in additions to your RN and should enroll in a combined program (see below)

 Bachelor of Science in Nursing (BSN)